Gene Gotti: Early life

 Gotti was born in the Bronx, New York, in 1946.
 He was one of 13 children (two had died at birth) of John Joseph Gotti Sr. and Philomena "Fannie" DeCarlo.
-Gotti's brothers included John Gotti, Peter Gotti, Richard V. Gotti, and Vincent Gotti.
+Gotti's brothers included John Gotti, Peter Gotti and Richard V. Gotti.
 All the brothers grew up in East New York, Brooklyn, and became involved with organized crime.
 John Cummings and Ernest Volkman in Goombata wrote, "He was noted for his inability to comprehend even the simplest statement addressed to him, and people dealing with him learned to speak slowly and repeatedly."
 He attended Franklin K. Lane High School with the other Gotti brothers.
 Gotti and his wife Rosalie have three children and eight grandchildren; his family home is in Valley Stream, New York.

 Around 1966, Gotti became an associate with the Gambino family.
 In 1969, Gotti was convicted of theft from an interstate shipment and was sent to federal prison for three months.
 In 1973, Gotti was convicted in state court of illegal possession of a firearm and was sentenced to 18 months in state prison.